ibm-cloud-docs/solution-tutorials/gather-visualize-analyze-iot-data.md

 This tutorial may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}
 <!--#/istutorial#-->
-This tutorial walks you through setting up an IoT device, gathering data in the {{site.data.keyword.iot_short_notm}}, exploring data and creating visualizations and then using advanced machine learning services to analyze data and detect anomalies in the historical data.
+This tutorial walks you through setting up an IoT device, gathering data in the {{site.data.keyword.iot_short_notm}}, exploring data and creating visualizations and then using advanced machine learning services to analyze data and detect anomalies in the historical data. {{site.data.keyword.iot_full}} is a fully managed, cloud-hosted service that makes it simple to derive value from Internet of Things (IoT) devices.
-{:shortdesc}
-{{site.data.keyword.iot_full}} is a fully managed, cloud-hosted service that makes it simple to derive value from Internet of Things (IoT) devices.
+{: shortdesc}

 Simply register and connect your device, be it a sensor, a gateway, or something else, to  {{site.data.keyword.iot_short_notm}} and start sending data securely up to the cloud using the open, lightweight MQTT messaging protocol.
 You can set up and manage your devices using your online dashboard or our secure APIs, so that your apps can access and use your live and historical data.